Neotys-Labs/NewRelic/README.md

 ### NeoLoadData Insights table

 These data are the [Main Statistics](https://www.neotys.com/documents/doc/nlweb/latest/en/html/#22968.htm) from NeoLoad Web.
-They are retrieve from [NeoLoad Web API](https://neoload-api.saas.neotys.com/explore/index.html) with REST call "/tests/{testId}/statistics".
+They are retrieved from [NeoLoad Web API](https://neoload-api.saas.neotys.com/explore/index.html) with REST call "/tests/{testId}/statistics".

 NeoLoadData table has all the global statistics of the test:
 * Timestamp